QR code payments: How to include them in a business

 QR payments with WeChat Pay

-WeChat Pay is the first QR payment service to arrive in Spain.
+WeChat Pay is the first QR payment service for businesses to arrive in Spain.
 It is imported from China, where it has been used as a payment system since 2013.
 In 2018, the Michelin Guide helped introduce these QR payments in Europe.
 It is still rarely used in Spain, and its main users are businesses run by Chinese citizens, as well as customers from that country.

 QR payments with PayPal